Ari Behn: Work

 Behn was a founding member of Den Nye Vinen ("The New Wine"), an anarchist artist collective announced in Oslo in 1993 that included Bertrand Bisigye, Henning Braathen, and Per Heimly.

 Behn achieved literary success in Norway with his first collection of short stories, titled Trist som faen ("Sad as hell"), in 1999.
 His work received several good reviews and sold more than 100,000 copies.
 As an author he is best known for his first book; he subsequently published four other novels to more mixed reviews.

 Together with his wife, Princess Märtha, Behn wrote a book about their wedding in 2002.
 He also participated in various creative projects, for example, the design of a china set named "Peacock" for Magnor Glassverk, and he was a model for a clothing chain.

-He also made TV documentaries, including a critical documentary on the Afghanistan War in 2002, titled Øst for krigen – invitert av Taliban.
+He also made TV documentaries, including a critical documentary on the Afghanistan War in 2002, titled Øst for krigen – invitert av Taliban ("East of the war – invited by the Taliban").

 Behn appeared in the comedy films Team Antonsen in 2004 and Long Flat Balls in 2006.

 He was a freelance writer for several newspapers and magazines.
-In 2011 he co-hosted the award-winning TV series Ari og Per on NRK with his friend Per Heimly.
+In 2011, he co-hosted the award-winning TV series Ari og Per on NRK with his friend Per Heimly.
 The appeal of one episode of the show was attributed, in part, to the willingness of Behn and Heimly to be authentic and vulnerable participants on camera at an Ängsbacka festival.
 Behn and Heimly appeared together on a later TV program, "Ari and Per Solve World Problems" on TVNorge in 2013.

-Behn was also a playwright; His first play, Treningstimen ("The Training Hour") debuted in 2011.
+Behn was also a playwright; his first play, Treningstimen ("The Training Hour") debuted in 2011.
 Although the play was reported to have received a standing ovation from the audience on opening night, reviews overall were mixed.

-From 2013, until his death, Behn was active as a painter in a neo-expressionist tradition; he cited Jean-Michel Basquiat as his most important inspiration.
+From 2013 until his death in 2019, Behn was active as a painter in a neo-expressionist tradition; he cited Jean-Michel Basquiat as his most important inspiration.
 As a painter he achieved commercial success by Norwegian standards, and sold paintings for 5.7 million NOK in 2018.
 Behn exhibited his work internationally, including at Gabba Gallery's exhibit Borderless: Scandinavia in Los Angeles in 2018.
 Behn was paired with the Scandinavian painters Mikael Persbrandt and Espen Eiborg and artwork from the trio has been shown in over 60 international galleries since 2017.

 Behn published Inferno in 2018 which detailed the aftermath of his divorce and included some of his struggles with mental health.